 - damages or an account of profits;

-- delivery up or destruction of any infringing product;
+- delivery-up or destruction of any infringing goods;

 - publication of the decision;

-- a declaration of infringement or validity; and
+- a declaration of infringement and/or contested validity; and

 Q: How are damages awards calculated?
 Are punitive damages available?

-Damages are compensatory, not punitive.
-The general principle is that the patent owner must be put in the same position as if the infringement had not happened.
-This means that the patent owner must be compensated for all reasonably foreseeable losses suffered as a result of the infringement.
+The general principle is that the patentee should be put in the same position as if the infringement had not happened.
+The damages are therefore compensatory, not punitive.

 Q: Under what circumstances might a court grant a permanent injunction?
 How often does this happen?